amirholakoo/ISMv900/Project_Scope.md

 #### 7\.
 Project Milestones and Timeline

 -   Initial setup and configuration of development environment: 2 day.
+-   Design: 4 day.
--   Development of backend (models, APIs) and database schema: 6 days.
+-   Development of backend (models, APIs) and database schema: 10 days.
--   Frontend development and integration with backend: 5 days.
+-   Frontend development and integration with backend: 10 days.
--   Testing and quality assurance: 2 days.
+-   Finalizing and Testing: 3 days.
--   Deployment and initial user training: 2 days.
+-   Deployment and Delivery: 1 days.

 #### 8\.
 Budget Estimation